-The Housing Strategy is underpinned by Thurrock Council's vision and corporate priorities, adopted in January 2018.
-The council's vision is for Thurrock to be an ambitious and collaborative community which is proud of its heritage and excited by its diverse opportunities and future.
+Thurrock Council's vision and corporate priorities, adopted in January 2018, underpin this Housing Resident Engagement Strategy.
+The Council's vision is for Thurrock to be an ambitious and collaborative community which is proud of its heritage and excited by its diverse opportunities and future.

 Sitting alongside the vision are the three corporate priorities of People, Place and Prosperity.

-People

-A borough where people of all ages are proud to work and play, live and stay.
+People - a borough where people of all ages are proud to work and play, live and stay.

-High quality, consistent and accessible public services which are right first time

-Build on our partnerships with statutory, community, voluntary and faith groups to wellbeing

-Communities are empowered to make choices and be safer and stronger together
+- high quality, consistent and accessible public services which are right first time - build on our partnerships with statutory, community, voluntary and faith groups to work together to improve health and wellbeing - communities are empowered to make choices and be safer and stronger together

-The Housing Strategy must appropriately address and meet the challenges set within this priority.
-Resilient partnerships across sectors and empowered communities are integral to any Housing Strategy's meaningful development and success.
-They will ensure that services consistently meet and reflect those who use them.

-Place
+At the centre of this strategy is the intention to continually improve Housing services to meet the needs of those who access them.
+The strategy sets out that partnerships with residents and communities are integral to the success of both this document and the wider Housing service.

-A heritage-rich borough which is ambitious for its future.
+Place - a heritage-rich borough which is ambitious for its future.